 3 hours.
 A study of classic and contemporary defenses of the Christian faith, including theistic/atheistic arguments, postmodern assessments of religious belief, issues surrounding the doctrine of the resurrection, the miraculous and religious diversity.
-(Identical to PHIL 310.)

 RELI 320 American Women of Faith